 Phil has 25 years experience in financial services including funds management and superannuation.
-Prior to Australian Ethical he was a member of the Executive Committee of Perpetual Limited heading up a business of 400 people.
+Prior to Australian Ethical he was a member of the Executive Committee of Perpetual Limited heading up the Corporate Trust Division.
 He has extensive experience in strategy, people management and leadership, corporate governance and industry regulation.

-Phil was a champion of responsible investment within Perpetual at a time when they were facing criticism from the environmental movement for its significant shareholding in Gunns.
-With connections in the Tasmanian environment movement he had a unique insight to both sides of the debate.
+Phil's commitment to responsible investment commenced at a time when Perpetual were facing criticism from the environmental movement for its significant shareholding in Gunns.
+With relationships in the environment movement he had a unique insight to both sides of the debate.
 Phillip furthered his commitment in the area and is currently a Director of Planet Ark, a not for profit environmental organisation and RIAA, the Responsible Investment Association Australasia.